Stability of fixed points in Poisson geometry and higher Lie theory: Stability under additional structure

 \subsection{Higher order fixed points of Lie bialgebroids}

 Throughout this section, let $(A,d_A)$ be a fixed Lie algebroid over the manifold $M$, with anchor $\rho_A$ and bracket $[-,-]_A$.
-We apply theorem \ref{thm:mainthm}, and find a sufficient condition for when a fixed point of $(A^\vee,d_{A^\vee})$ is stable for nearby Lie algebroid structures on $A^\vee$ which are compatible with $d_A$, in a sense we make precise below.
+We apply Theorem \ref{thm:mainthm}, and find a sufficient condition for when a fixed point of $(A^\ast,d_{A^\ast})$ is stable for nearby Lie algebroid structures on $A^\ast$ which are compatible with $d_A$, as in Definition \ref{def:liebialgd}.